 Divided by the River Thames, the differences between London as it appears north and south of the river have long been disputed (and joked about).
 The fact of the matter is that whether you choose to live north or south, you are bound to venture to the other side regularly.
 Both have a lot to offer and each forms one half of our glorious capital city’s residential market.
 In this post, we outline some of the unique qualities and benefits of South London.

 When it comes to residential property, costs are on average lower in the south than the north.
 However, do not follow the common misconception that all property is more expensive north of the river and that South London is therefore cheap.
-This is simply incorrect as a rule of thumb.
-As with anywhere in London, value varies from street to street, corner to corner, house to house.
+The average value of property around Richmond Park, for instance, is over £1 million.
+As with anywhere in the capital, value varies from street to street, corner to corner, house to house.

 Young and old